13 Power Moves Examples to Dominate Anyone

 Humor is a technique that suits people like Bill Burr especially well.
 Since it’s his job to make fun of others, you cannot attack him back easily.

-12. Let Them Come To You… Then Leave Them Hanging
+12. The Puppeteer’s Call™: Draw Them In, Leave Them Hanging

 Law of kings #1: Use your smaller allies to look hyperdominant.
 Smaller allies can’t rebel witout losing the alliance.
 They’re forced to submit.
 Use their neediness to display dominance with impunity